ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/load/README.md

 DataSource ds = DatabaseUtil.getDataSource()
 ```

-The `DatabaseUtil` class provides static helper methods to work with the embedded database (not shown here for simplicity's sake).
+The `DatabaseUtil` class provides static helper methods to work with the embedded database (not shown here for the sake of simplicity).
-Next, we need to provide the SQL query to insert tweets in the Tweet table:
+Next, we need to provide the SQL query to insert tweets in the `Tweet` table:

 ```java
 String query = "INSERT INTO TWEET values (?, ?, ?)"